oncomouse/courses/_includes/policies.md

 Attendance in class is mandatory and is necessary for you to get what you need out of this course.
 You may have **2 unexcused absences**.
 Every absence after 2 will result in a **5 point deduction from your attendance grade**.
 I must have documentation (doctor's notes, schedule for sports, etc) for excused absences.
 Please talk to me in advance if you have any extenuating circumstances.

+Regardless of kind (excused or unexcused), missing more than 10 classes in the semester will result in your failing the course.

 ## Late Work

 Under Student Rule 7.4, I am under "under no obligation to provide an opportunity for the student to make up work missed because of an unexcused absence."
 However, I do accept late work and will take off 5 points for every day late.
 A paper that would have received an 85% that was 3 days late will receive a 70%.